 Our performance and plans

 We work with families when they're going through difficult times – like battling addiction or overcoming mental health problems.
 We offer all kinds of support – from helping new parents care for their baby to giving professionals the tools they need to assess neglect.

 We're visiting primary schools and helping children understand what abuse is and giving them the confidence to speak out and seek help if they ever need it.

-We're working in every community in the UK and Channel Islands - including yours.
+We're working in every community in the UK, Channel Islands and Isle of Man - including yours.

 How abuse changes childhood

 The NSPCC helpline responded to almost 55,000 contacts from adults concerned about the welfare of a child last year.